Gorilla Tag Custom Maps: How to Install and Play

 New York City

-The New York City Gorilla Tag custom map is a replica of The Big Apple.
+The New York City Gorilla Tag custom map replicates The Big Apple.
 Fight around a replica of Times Square and other iconic buildings in New York.
 Climb buildings, cars, and whatever other advantage you can use to outsmart your opponents.

 Click here to download the New York City custom map for Gorilla Tag.